bhavesh-chaudhari/1-hour-mini-projects/Readme.md

 In this project user gets an option to either set a custom password or to get a random strong password.
 There is proper exception handling in the project so unusual/invalid response won't make our program crash.
 This project is challenging, because it is a bit lengthier to be done in an hour by following along the given code.
 But irrespective of the time it can take, it is a good project for practice.
 See the [Output here](https://github.com/bhavesh-chaudhari/1-Hour-Mini-Projects/blob/main/Python/02-Strong-Custom-Password-Generator/Readme.md)

+### 3. Simple Quick URL Shortener
+A project to make aware about [pyshorteners Library](https://pyshorteners.readthedocs.io/en/latest/).
+Most of the projects that belong to **tea time** difficulty are like this.

 <h1 align = "center" >The Wild West</h1>